ElliotEserin/MarkovWordGenerator/README.md

  - gjia
  - yptops
  - edrosaurus

+ Which are made up words that follow the same rules that dinosaur names follow.

 ## Installation
 To use the Procedural Word Generator, you'll need to have the following installed: